Geography Now: Main hosts, co-hosts, and crews

 If the specified co-host does not appear for their segment, it will either be covered by Barbato or filled in by another crew member of Geography Now!.

 Whenever possible, the channel also features guest contributors from the country being profiled.
 For example, Kierkels appeared in the Netherlands episode, Donnelly in the Ireland episode, and O'Donnell in the Philippines episode.
 Fellow internet personality Jay Foreman co-hosted the United Kingdom episode, while Barbato's mother co-hosted the South Korea episode.

 Some episodes, especially ones with native co-hosts, were filmed in a makeshift studio inside the country.
 The Zimbabwe episode is the only one not filmed in a studio, instead taking place in the Zimbabwean countryside.

 Channel

 Geography Now!

 The channel series began on October 15, 2014, with the country of Afghanistan and concluded on October 15, 2024, with the country of Zimbabwe.
 The member states of the United Nations were covered in alphabetical order, with a few exceptions, such as when the country formerly named Swaziland changed its name to Eswatini after the letter E had already been passed.
 Another exception was the North Macedonia episode, which was released under F, because at the time, the UN listed its name as "Former Yugoslav Republic of Macedonia" to avoid controversy with Greek viewers, who consider the name "Macedonia" to be exclusively Greek.
 English names were also used for country titles; for example, the episode is titled "Ivory Coast" rather than "Côte d'Ivoire."
 Barbato has stated that he maintains a fast pace in his videos while incorporating visual graphics to enhance accessibility.
+Since 2025, he has started a "special edition" of the series called Gray Zone, covering (not in alphabetical order) notable non-UN countries, starting with Kosovo and with Vatican City scheduled.